nexusformat/definitions/manual/source/ifref_doc.rst

 Also there would have been cases of multiple inheritance where things turn really messy.
 Instead the NeXus community decided to solve the problem with interfaces.
 Interfaces detail the fields necessary to describe either a shared or special concept.
 A set of interfaces are
 defined which a base class can implement.
-The interfaces implemented by  a given base class are stored as a group attribute which becomes a komma separated list of interfaces.
+The interfaces which  a given base class can implements  are stored as a group attribute with the name **implements** which becomes a komma separated list of interfaces.
+In a real file the **implements** attribute would hold the information which interfaces are actually implemented by this isntance of a group.

 NeXus interfaces are up to now only used to improve the definition of base classes.